ymwjbxxq/ev-chargepoint-bot/README.md

     * Enter a stack name
     * Enter the desired AWS Region
     * Allow SAM CLI to create IAM roles with the required permissions.

-    Once you have run `sam deploy -guided` mode once and saved arguments to a configuration file (samconfig.toml), you can use `sam deploy` in future to use these defaults.

 6. Note the outputs from the SAM deployment process.
 These contain the resource names and/or ARNs used for testing.